Malia Obama Caught In Video Headbanging At Lollapalooza Like A '60s Rock Star!

 Malia is wrapping up her New York internship with The Weinstein Company under the tutelage of Harvey Weinstein, a friend of the family who runs the high-profile multimedia company.
 Multiple reports confirmed that she assimilated well during her stay.

-Malia Obama has star power — no question about it.
+Malia Obama has star power, no question about it.
 Just ask Halle Berry, who recently admitted to fangirling over the former first daughter.

 Recently, the Kidnap star appeared on the red carpet at the 16th Annual Chrysalis Butterfly Ball in Los Angeles where she grabbed her stomach during a pose.
 Many took the universal gesture as a sign of pregnancy.
 However, Berry quipped that she had a burger and fries earlier.